Zhiyuan-Amos/design-report/report.md

 1. Phone accelerometer (Android's accelerometer)

 Assumptions made:
 The tag must be near the patient when the patient is trying to upload the data up to the database.
+The MFA tag will have to be nearby so that the web app can ensure that the patient is who he says he is (refer to Subsystem 1).

 Interfaces:
 1. HTTP POST method